upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 - [ ] Add JavaScript to show when, from now, a release happened
 - [ ] Delete unneeded JavaScript
 - [ ] Find a way to count words and characters
 - [ ] Delete ideologically-driven information, such as git.
-The people do not need nor want to know that.
+The people most likely do not need nor want to know that.
 - [ ] After the ICCT is written, go through the main tutorial and add everything that is possible into the Mechanics
 - [ ] Compress all the gifs to limit bandwidth, but not enough such that the